fancysmartypants/rock-paper-scissor-console-game/README.md

 if either or is rock and either or is paper
     The one with paper gets one point

-So now, here is a third version of the pseudocode, about how I will implement the code of the game:
+So now, here is a third version of the pseudocode, of how I will implement writing the code of the game:

-create a function getComputerChoice
+Create a function getComputerChoice

-create a function getHumanChoice
+Create a function getHumanChoice

-create a function playRound that takes computer choice and human choice and returns a result.
+Create a function playRound that takes computer choice and human choice and returns a result.

-create a function playGame:
+Create a function playGame:
     Call getcomputerchoice
     Call getHumanchoice
     call playRound

-lastly, use the while loop to iterate playGame five times.
+Lastly, use the while loop to iterate playGame five times.
 At the end of the game, show player score and show winner score.
 These two can be functions of their own as well.

+So here it is, the pseudocode of the entire program.

+# Going from pseudocode to code

+I will make GitHub commits every time I have completed an important feature.
+The code will be there to explain the implementation comments to the computer.

+# Important concepts encountered during implementation

+Uniform distribution: Uniform distribution is a probability distribution where every possible outcome has an equal likelihood of occurring over a specified range.

+An idealized random number generator is one that generates a random variable that has the same likelihood as all the other random variables on a specified range.
+Such a variable may take on any real value within a specified range, and this is called a continuous uniform distribution.

+Discrete uniform distribution is when the possible outcomes are equal likely within a finite number of values.
+Such as outcomes of rolling a six sided die.
+Or the outcome of a player choosing between rock, paper and scissor.

+We could model the discrete uniform distribution of an outcome chosen among three possible choices with a uniform distribution on the interval of 1-0.5 to 3+0.5.
+Each number fall on the continuous space from 0.5 to 3,5 will have an equal likelihood of being chosen.
+Any floating point number will be rounded to the closest integer with equal likelihood, hence the possible value that could be taken on becomes 1 and 2 and 3, with each value having equal odds of being picked.